-Continuous bake setting or 12-hour energy saving feature
+Changing between continuous bake setting or 12hour energy saving feature

 The oven control has a built-in 12-hour energy saving feature that will shut off the oven if the oven is left on for more than 12 hours.
 The oven control can be programmed to override this feature for continuous baking.